kevin-green-workshare-com/git-commit-hooks/fogbugz/README.md

 **How does it work?**

 Ok, imagine you have the hook loaded on your repository and you decide you want to commit something.
-In your commit message you have to reference the related case this commit is against, so the simplest and clean thing you can do is prepend it to your commit message
+In your commit message you have to reference the case this commit is related to: the simplest and cleanest thing you can do is prepend it to your commit message

 ```bash
 $> git commit -m "[24587] This is my first commit"